 Who We Are

-Robin Mortgage Design is a whole of market mortgage & protection brokerage.
+Robin Mortgage Design is a whole of market mortgage & protection brokerage and experts at helping UK home owners with their remortgage.
 Mortgage brokers who are whole of market have access to the largest pool of mortgage providers such as banks, building societies, and pure mortgage lenders.
 When you choose us, you’ll be treated as an individual from the very start.
 We’ll take the time to understand your situation and propose suitable options for your mortgage & protection needs.

 On this page, we’ll help you understand how you could get a mortgage and what you can do to prepare for your application.
 If you’d like to speak with an actual human at any point, then we can get you in touch with your personal mortgage consultant who will be on hand to guide you through every stage of your journey.

 What is a remortgage and why do I need to?

 A remortgage is where you switch your mortgage lender during the term.
 This can be for many reasons, such as the existing deal coming to an end, wanting to raise capital for any legal purpose, adding or removing a borrower and consolidation of other debts.

 The most common reason for a remortgage is that your current deal has come to an end.
 You can do nothing but you'll likely revert to the lender's standard variable rate, which is usually higher.
 A remortgage can help to reduce your outgoings, although sometimes the variable rate could benefit your circumstances.

 With 1000s of mortgage products available on any given day, finding your next mortgage might not be as easy as it may seem, especially if you’re doing anything other than a like for like balance swap.
 Your personal mortgage adviser will look at all your options including what your existing mortgage lender can offer to make sure you'll be on a suitable and cost-effective option for your new requirements.

 When reviewing your mortgage, this is normally a good time to review your plans for the future of your mortgage, this could include: